The Mark Kraver Project

 How to access music?

 Accessing music online is simple—at least in theory.
-If you have Apple Music or Spotify, just ask it politely to play The Mark Kraver Project and let the magic happen.
+Everyone can has YouTube, but if you have Apple Music, Spotify, or the like, just ask it politely to play The Mark Kraver Project and let the magic happen.
 Fair warning: some streaming services can be a little sneaky (Alexia).
 They’ll slip in “similar sounding artists” like a musical bait-and-switch, hoping you won’t notice you’ve drifted into someone else’s catalog.
-That’s why in our house we look to the ceiling and declare with confidence, “Hey Google, play ‘The Mark Kraver Project,’” and it obediently shuffles through the full spread—vocals, instrumentals, the whole sonic buffet—without trying to upsell us into a creative identity crisis.
+That’s why in our house we look to the ceiling and declare with confidence, “Hey Google — play ‘The Mark Kraver Project,’” and it obediently shuffles through the full spread—vocals, instrumentals, the whole sonic buffet—without trying to upsell us into a creative identity crisis.

 gray computer monitor